-In early 2014, the Board approved the addition of PSUs under the current LTIP.
-PSUs are notional share units that mirror the market value of the Company's common shares (the "Shares").
+PSUs are notional Share units that mirror the market value of the Shares.
 PSUs promote the alignment of shareholder and employee interests by tying the value of the PSUs to the value of the underlying Shares and to the performance of the Company.
 The vesting period also supports longer-term decision making.
 Each vested PSU entitles the participant to a cash payment equal to the value of an underlying Share, less applicable taxes, at the end of the term, plus the cash equivalent of any dividends distributed by the Company during the three-year Performance Period (as defined below).
-PSU grants will vest on the date that is three years from the date of grant, subject to certain exceptions in the case of voluntary termination or retirement for long-term employees and death or total disability, and unless otherwise determined by the Board of Directors.
+PSU grants will vest on the date that is three years from the date of grant, subject to certain exceptions in the case of voluntary termination or retirement for long-term employees and death or total disability, and unless otherwise determined by the Board.
 PSUs cannot be redeemed and will not be paid out unless and until they vest in accordance with their terms.
-Performance results at the end of the

-Performance Period relative to pre-determined performance criteria and the application of the corresponding performance multiplier determine how many PSUs vest for each participant.
-The Board of Directors has the discretion to vary the amount paid or the payout calculation at the end of the Performance Period to take into account unusual circumstances or other factors that may have had, in the opinion of the Board, a significant effect on the achievement of the performance-based criteria.
+Performance results at the end of the Performance Period relative to pre-determined performance criteria and the application of the corresponding performance multiplier determine how many PSUs vest for each participant.
+The Board has the discretion to vary the amount paid or the payout calculation at the end of the Performance Period to take into account unusual circumstances or other factors that may have had, in the opinion of the Board, a significant effect on the achievement of the performance-based criteria.

-The HRCC and Board will consider PSU grants under the LTIP for the first time in late 2014.
-The HRCC will make recommendations to the Board of Directors with respect to the value of grants to be given to each participant.
-The number of PSUs ultimately granted is determined by dividing the grant value approved by the Board of Directors by the unit value of each PSU.
+The HRCC and Board awarded a PSU grant under the LTIP in 2014 to the CEO only.
+The HRCC will make recommendations to the Board with respect to the value of grants to be given to each participant.
+The number of PSUs ultimately granted is determined by dividing the grant value approved by the Board by the unit value of each PSU.
 The unit value for each PSU is set equal to the volume weighted average trading price of the Shares on the TSX during the twenty trading days on which at least one board lot of Shares is traded prior to the date the PSUs are granted.

-The Board of Directors has determined that the initial measure by which the Company's performance will be assessed in connection with the PSUs is Pan American's total shareholder return ("TSR") over the three-year term from the date of grant (the "Performance Period") in comparison to a peer group of comparable precious metals companies determined at the time of grant.
-TSR is defined as the total return to a shareholder on an investment in a share over a designated period of time and is comprised of stock price appreciation or depreciation at the end of the period, plus dividends and any other cash equivalent distributions during the period.
+The Board has determined that the initial measure by which the Company's performance will be assessed in connection with the PSUs is Pan American's total shareholder return (TSR) over the three-year term from the date of grant (the Performance Period) in comparison to a peer group of comparable precious metals companies determined at the time of grant.
+TSR is defined as the total return to a shareholder on an investment in a Share over a designated period of time and is comprised of stock price appreciation or depreciation at the end of the period, plus dividends and any other cash equivalent distributions during the period.
 With respect to the PSUs, TSR will be calculated using the volume weighted average trading price of the Shares on the TSX during the twenty trading days on which at least one board lot of Shares is traded immediately prior to the date of the grant and again immediately prior to the last day of the Performance Period.
 TSRs for Pan American's peers will be assessed using the same methodology and then compared to Pan American's TSR.
-The relative TSR performance scale and the corresponding number of units that will vest as a percentage of the number of units that were granted are as follows: